research-ag/icrcX/icrc-84.md

 ## Deposit accounts

 There are two ways for a user to deposit funds to the service.
-The first one is via direct transfer to a deposit account.
+The first one is via direct transfer to a so-called "deposit account" of the service.
 The second one is via an allowance, but only if the ICRC-1 ledger supports ICRC-2.